Why Is Estate Planning Important for Unmarried or Childless Seniors?

 Estate Planning Without Heirs

 Estate planning without heirs allows single individuals to direct their assets according to their values and interests.
 Without immediate family members to inherit, you can choose to leave your estate to friends, charitable organizations, or causes you are passionate about, such as education, healthcare, or the arts.
 Establishing a will or trust ensures that your assets are used meaningfully, reflecting your personal legacy.
-It also prevents the state from making these decisions on your behalf, allowing you to have full control over your estate’s future.
+It also prevents the state from making these decisions on your behalf.

 Steps to Create an Estate Plan

-A comprehensive estate plan helps single seniors maintain control over their affairs and avoid uncertainty.
+A comprehensive estate plan helps Massachusetts seniors without spouses or children maintain control over their affairs and avoid uncertainty.
 Below are the key steps when developing an estate plan.

 1. Inventory Assets and Liabilities